-The MKZ is usually kept in healthy supply, and pricing is generally favorable.
+The carryover 2020 MKZ continues arriving at dealers nationwide.
+It's usually kept in healthy supply, and pricing is generally favorable.
 You should have no problem finding one equipped the way you want.
 This entry also covers the MKZ Hybrid.

 Production will end later this year as part of Ford's move away from passenger cars.
+No replacement is planned.